maread99/pyroids/README.md

 radiation exposure.
 1 or 2 player.
 Highly customisable via configuration file...you make the game!

-TODO
-	Reference instructions.
-NB how to pause game...or in game instructions sufficient?

-	Include note on ease to hack the images, particularly the ships and asteroid images.
-	INSTALLATION instructions...if including then  NB to Game Customisation section

-	MarkUp as applic, using reStructuredText or MarkDown (probably former, and save README as .rst)

-#TODO include where to report bugs

 Installation

-#TODO how to install pyroids, i.e. pip or from src...
+#TODO - REVIEW INSTALLATION SECTION

+pyroids can be installed from PyPI
+	pip install --upgrade pyroids --user

+or from a source distribution
+	python setup.py install --user

+Requirements

-Requires Python 3.6 or higher (source code employs annotation syntax).
+pyroids requires Python 3.6+ (source code employs annotation syntax).

+The only dependency is pyglet 1.4 which, if not otherwise available, will be installed by the pyroids installation process.

 Play me